ExpectozJJ/CANet/README.md

 # examples
 python feature_seq.py 1AFO A A A 65 P 7.0
 ```

-The jobs folder contains the codes used to run feature generation process in a step-by-step procedure.
+The blast_jobs, feat_jobs, seq_jobs and SR_jobs folder contains scripts used to run feature generation process in a step-by-step procedure with the help of a high performance computing resource.

 ---

 ## 7. Execute Model & Usage